Healthy Eating Advice

 Don’t get thirsty

-We need to drink about 1.2 litres of fluid every day to stop us getting dehydrated.
+We need to drink about 1.2 litres of fluid every day to stop us from getting dehydrated.
 This is in addition to the fluid we get from the food we eat.
 All non-alcoholic drinks count, but water, milk and fruit juices are the healthiest.

 Don’t skip breakfast